FriendsInGlobalHealth/cohortprograms/README.md

 Implementation
 --------------
-The features in the module are achieved by introducing a new table named `cohortprograms\_program\_cohort` which links program with its associated cohorts.
+The features in the module are achieved by introducing a new table named `esaudefeatures\_program\_cohort` which links program with its associated cohorts.
 The module works by redirecting the program creation/editing page to a custom version which includes the ability to associate a program with cohorts.
 See the difference between the pages displayed with & without the module running.

 **Note:** The cohort should already be configured.
 The cohorts can be created using the *Reporting compatibility module*